 Understanding how consumers actually give voice commands is one of the most essential steps to optimizing voice search.
 Every piece of voice-activated technology has its own specific voice commands, and researching the intricacies of each platform can help boost your search results.
 These commands are often specific to each individual platform or piece of hardware — but luckily, there are many great resources that catalog complete lists of commands for voice technologies like OK Google and Apple’s Siri.
 The bottom line: the better you can anticipate your target audience’s voice search queries, the easier it will be to send relevant content soaring to the top of their search results.

-Longneck and Thunderfoot offer content marketing services and strategies to transform your company blog into an authoritative trade publication.
+Longneck and Thunderfoot offers content marketing services and strategies to transform your company blog into an authoritative trade publication.
 Click to learn more about how to produce great content and prove ROI on your marketing efforts.